amper5and/node-google-voice/NextVersion.md

-# Some thoughts on the next version of node-google-voice
+# Some thoughts on the next update to node-google-voice
 Here, I'm including some ideas and thoughts about what I want to change/add/improve in the next update:

 ## A common call/text method